Inseason Alaska Commercial Salmon Summary

 Crawfish Inlet THA

-The Northern Southeast Regional Aquaculture Association (NSRAA) expects a run of 1,336,000 chum salmon to the Crawfish Inlet remote release site.
-NSRAA plans on conducting a cost recovery fishery this season in Crawfish Inlet.
-The number of chum salmon available for common property harvest will depend entirely on the progress of the cost recovery fishery.
-No chum salmon are needed for broodstock in Crawfish Inlet.
+NSRAA expects a run of 454,000 chum and 1,100 Chinook salmon to the Crawfish Inlet remote release site.
+NSRAA plans on conducting a cost-recovery fishery this season in Crawfish Inlet.
+The number of chum salmon available for common property harvest will depend entirely on the progress of the cost-recovery fishery.
+No chum salmon are expected to be needed for broodstock in Crawfish Inlet.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.